This is a listing of ancestral members of House Stark in A Song of Ice and Fire.

 The Old Man of the North

 Lord of Winterfell during the Dance of the Dragons all the way to the days of Aemon the Dragonknight.
-He was the son of Rickon Stark, himself son of Benjen Stark and Lysa Locke, and Gilliane Glover and was married three times, to Arra Norrey, Alysanne "Black Aly" Blackwood, and Lynara Stark, and had a total of ten children by his wives.
+He was the son of Rickon Stark, himself son of Benjen Stark and Lysa Locke, and Gilliane Glover.
+He was married three times, to Arra Norrey, Alysanne "Black Aly" Blackwood, and Lynara Stark, and had a total of ten children by his wives.

 - Action Politician: Through sheer strong-arming, he stabilized the Seven Kingdoms and the Royal Court in a single day.
 Of course, he did it by executing and exiling.
 Not even the best diplomat in Westeros could be that swift or claim to be nearly as effective.
 He also was a noted warrior and swordsman, but that fated day of the Hour of the Wolf he was the best politician in Westeros.